deg4uss3r/hosfe.lt/src/static_site/hosfe.lt/content/posts/edge.md

 `README` - I definitely forgot to change this at first, so learn from my mistakes!

+`./.github/CODEOWNERS` - This is for the Fastly organization and template, change and/or remove this file it won't work anyways!

 ## Fin

 That is pretty much all you need to really get started with the edge using a test domain, In the next post (since this one has gotten a little longer than I anticipated) I'll explain my DNS and deployment setup.
 I hope this was helpful!